 Things have been looking up for Nikon lately.
-As the company rounds out its year-long celebration of its hundredth anniversary, Its impressive D850 DSLR rules the roost as winner not just in the DSLR category of our 2017 Camera of the Year awards, but also the overall victor.
-But while it has clearly managed something really special with the D850 DSLR, Nikon can't help but to be aware of the burgeoning mirrorless market, which has continued to gain in popularity globally at the expense of DSLR sales.
+As the company rounded out its year-long celebration of its hundredth anniversary last year, its impressive D850 DSLR ruled the roost as winner not just in the DSLR category of our 2017 Camera of the Year awards, but also the overall victor.
+But while it has clearly managed something really special with the D850 DSLR, Nikon obviously couldn't neglect the burgeoning mirrorless market, which has continued to gain in popularity globally at the expense of DSLR sales.
 The potential of mirrorless has been made most obvious by the speed with which rival Sony's Alpha mirrorless camera line has gained in popularity and sales, even as Nikon has had to pull back from its own mirrorless offerings of days gone by due to lackluster sales.

 Looking back at the 1-series and decade one of the mirrorless revolution

-By coincidence, mirrorless cameras themselves are also celebrating an anniversary this year.
-It's been a full decade now since Olympus and Panasonic made waves in mid-2008 by announcing their Micro Four Thirds mirrorless camera standard.
+By coincidence, mirrorless cameras themselves were also celebrating an anniversary last year.
+It was a full decade since Olympus and Panasonic made waves in mid-2008 by announcing their Micro Four Thirds mirrorless camera standard.
 Nikon responded some three years later in mid-2011, launching its own Nikon 1 mirrorless lineup.
 The 1-series cameras were groundbreaking in some respects, with the world's first hybrid autofocus system in an ILC thanks to on-chip phase detection pixels, and capable of almost legendary burst-shooting and video-capture performance.
 They also took good advantage of the size and weight advantages possible with mirrorless designs, being far sleeker and more compact than their DSLR brethren.

 Where the Nikon 1-series stumbled, though, was in the very place which allowed most of these other advantages: The sensor used in Nikon's early mirrorless models, while still huge in comparison to the compact cameras which were then just reaching their sales peak, was nevertheless relatively tiny when compared even to the APS-C sensors typically used in DSLRs at the time.
 While that sensor size allowed the small cameras and lenses for which the 1-series was known, as well as their incredible performance and autofocus, it also translated to a noticeable reduction in image quality versus larger-sensored rivals.
 Nikon put its heart and soul into the 1-series, but it still faded into the history books, underappreciated and unloved by most.